About the Author

-Besides Haiti, in seven years with the Associated Press, Katz reported from Washington, Mexico City, New York, China, Jerusalem, Santo Domingo, and across the Caribbean.
-He has contributed to Slate, Foreign Policy, The Guardian, Gawker, The Daily Beast, and others, and been a frequent guest on radio and television including NBC Nightly News, the Tavis Smiley Show, MSNBC’s Melissa Harris-Perry Show, the BBC, Democracy Now!, France 24, Fox News’ On the Record with Greta van Susteren, Al Jazeera America, NPR’s Morning Edition and other shows, and has been an invited speaker at dozens of universities and other institutions.
+In seven years with the Associated Press, Katz also reported from Washington, Mexico City, New York, China, Jerusalem, Santo Domingo, and across the Caribbean.
+He has contributed to Slate, Foreign Policy, The Guardian, Gawker, The Daily Beast, Beacon Reader, and other publications.
+He has been a frequent guest on radio and television including NBC Nightly News, the Tavis Smiley Show, MSNBC’s Melissa Harris-Perry Show, the BBC, Democracy Now!, France 24, Fox News’ On the Record with Greta van Susteren, Al Jazeera America, NPR’s Morning Edition and other shows, and has been an invited speaker at dozens of universities and other institutions.

 For speaking engagements contact: